eleanorhealth/pair-programming-exercise/README.md

 Launches the test runner in the interactive watch mode.

 Tests are written with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
-Test files are placed alongside the modules they are testing, in `/src`.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.